Ukraine, separatists battle to control border with Russia

 "They told us to expect reinforcements.
 We're hoping for them soon," said the guard, who gave his name as Vadim.
 "They (the separatist rebels) drove around us in circles shooting for about four or five hours."

-An unexploded rocket-propelled grenade lay in the long grass 200 meters (yards) from the border post.
+An unexploded rocket-propelled grenade lay in the long grass 200 metres (yards) from the border post.

 Not all border guards have put up such a fight.
 Outgunned and outnumbered, they have fled one post after another in the week since the rebels took the border guards' headquarters in Luhansk, the region's main city.